 At first, it was fun.
 You get to share your experience with the world.
-You get to brag about your new shoes or your new dress, you're contented and happy for some time and then...
+You get to brag about your new shoes or your new dress, you're contented and happy for some time, and then...
 Nothing.

 Personal Opinion on Social Media

-Getting Away from Toxicity
+Getting Away From Toxicity

-I realized that I keep on comparing my progress to my batchmates.
-I wasn't moving forward because the path they decided to take is different from what I want to do.
-Also, relatives who only seem to remember me now that I graduated keeps on popping out.
+One night, while stressing out about finding a job and panicking about how the hell was I going to jump-start my career, I sat down, breathed, and cleared my head.
+I realized that I kept comparing my progress to my batch mates.
+I wasn't moving forward because the path they decided to take was different from what I wanted to do.
+Also, relatives who only seem to remember me now that I graduated kept popping out.

 After months of wallowing in self-pity, I decided to detoxify.
 And I started it by deactivating my social media accounts.